Hihaheho/Desk/docs/language/introduction.md

 - structural over nominal: things has no name, so you need to describe it completely to distinguish it with others
 - simple over easy: impossible to do the same thing in another way
 - the most minimalist general programming language: learning just one word in a day for a month, Desk-lang would be your first language you know the every page of a dictionary.
-- no surprising: the code itself and type conclusions describes everything about your program
+- no surprises: the code itself and type conclusions describes everything about your program
 - unphysical programming: you can forget about the physical world including any computers while enjoying Desk-lang.

 ## Literals